kazeemkz/kazeemkz/README.md

 - 👋 Hi, I’m Kazeem Oyebode
-- 👀 I develop computer vision models
+- 👀 I develop computer vision systems
 - 💞️ I’m looking to collaborate on new ideas in computer vision
 - 📫 Reach me on kazeemkz@gmail.com